Expectations and reality. Yasnaya Polyana and Kozlova Zaseka

 5.

-In those years, small stations were the centers of social life for residents and visitors of the surrounding area.
+In those years, small stations were centers of social life for residents and visitors of the surrounding area.
 Here travelers were met and seen off, telegrams were sent and telephone calls were made.
 Over time, Lev Nikolaevich Tolstoy also became an active user of the station.
-At Kozlovaya Zasek, the Tolstoys received mail, met their friends who had come to visit Yasnaya Polyana, and used the local telephone.
-"Kozlova Zaseka" regularly became the final and intermediate point of the famous horse and foot walks of the inhabitants of Yasnaya Polyana.
+At Kozlovaya Zaseka, the Tolstoys received mail, met their friends who came to stay in Yasnaya Polyana, and used the local telephone.
+“Kozlova Zaseka” regularly became the end and intermediate point of the famous horseback riding and walking tours of the residents of Yasnaya Polyana.

 10.

-Known "Kozlova Zasek" and on the other, sad side.
-Leo Tolstoy foresaw that the railway stations might play a fatal role in his fate.
+“Kozlova Zaseka” is also known on the other, sad side.
+Leo Tolstoy had a presentiment that railway stations might play a fatal role in his fate.
 The mystical prophecy was destined to come true.
-On November 20, 1910, as a result of an exacerbated illness, the great writer died in the house of the head of the Astapovo station.
+On November 20, 1910, as a result of an aggravated illness, the great writer died in the house of the head of the Astapovo station.

-On November 9, 1910, the funeral train with the body of Leo Tolstoy arrived at the Kozlova Zaseka station.
-The coffin with the body of the writer was met by thousands of people, among whom were his relatives, friends, admirers of his talent and concerned residents of the surrounding area.
-This moment has gone down in Russian history forever.
+On November 9, 1910, a mourning train with the body of Leo Tolstoy arrived at the Kozlova Zaseka station.
+The coffin with the writer's body was met by thousands of people, among whom were his relatives, friends, admirers of his talent and concerned residents of the surrounding area.
+This moment went down in Russian history forever.

-The Kozlova Zasek railway station nearest to Yasnaya Polyana has been restored in the form it was during the life of Leo Tolstoy.
-The greatest novelist of world literature and an original philosopher, it was from here that he used the telephone, received mail here, and started his travels from here.
-The modest provincial station of the Kozlova Zasek station acquired a museum status, continuing to serve passengers in the entourage of the beginning of the last century.
+The nearest railway station to Yasnaya Polyana, Kozlova Zaseka, has been restored to the same form as it was during the life of Leo Tolstoy.
+The greatest novelist of world literature and an original philosopher, it was from here that he used telephone communications, received mail here, and began his travels from here.
+The modest provincial terminal of the Kozlova Zaseka station has acquired museum status, continuing to serve passengers in the surroundings of the beginning of the last century.

-The only significant inconsistency with Tolstoy's time is the increased number of rail tracks, inevitable with the development of railway communication, and the electrification of the road.
-At the beginning of the 20th century, there were only two tracks, an island platform between them and a side platform from Yasnaya Polyana.
-Near the railway bridge, Lev Nikolaevich turned his horse during walks, returning to the family estate.
-I met Kozlov Zasek and the funeral train that delivered the body of the writer from the place of death, Astapovo station.
+The only significant discrepancy with Tolstoy's time is the increased number of rail tracks, inevitable with the development of railway communication, and the electrification of the road.
+At the beginning of the 20th century there were only two paths, an island platform between them and a side one from Yasnaya Polyana.
+Near the railway bridge, Lev Nikolaevich turned his horse while walking, returning to the family estate.
+Kozlov was also greeted by the funeral train that delivered the writer’s body from the place of his death, Astapovo station.

-Biographers of Tolstoy and researchers of his creative and life path present several versions of his last journey by rail.
-Some write about an ordinary trip to their daughter Tatyana, others insist on an aimless spontaneous journey under the influence of spiritual quests.
-Judging by the descriptions of the strange route of the trip, the second version in relation to a man of advanced 82 years is more likely.
+Biographers of Tolstoy and researchers of his creative and life path outline several versions of his last journey by rail.
+Some write about an ordinary trip to see their daughter Tatyana, others insist on an aimless spontaneous journey under the influence of spiritual quests.
+Judging by the descriptions of the strange route of the trip, the second version regarding an elderly man of 82 years old is more likely.

-The name of the area, which was transferred to one of the stations during the construction of the railway, came from an ancient fortification - a notch.
-This was the name of the ramparts of randomly piled tree trunks with pointed (hewn) branches, with which the Moscow principality was fenced off from the raids of the southern tribes and Turks.
-Forest blockages impeded the advance of the cavalry, facilitating the task of the defenders.
+The name of the area, which was transferred to one of the stations during the construction of the railway, comes from an ancient fortification - zaseki.
+This was the name given to the ramparts made of randomly piled up tree trunks with pointed (hewn) branches, with which the Moscow principality was fenced off from the raids of southern tribes and Turks.
+Forest debris impeded the advance of the cavalry, making the task of the defenders easier.

-The fortifications south of Tula, then the surrounding area, then the station were named after the leader of one of the garrisons, governor Danila Kozlov.
-The Bolshevik authorities celebrated the centenary of the birth of Leo Tolstoy by renaming the station Kozlova Zasek to Yasnaya Polyana, which it was called until the restoration of the historical name in 2001.
+The fortifications south of Tula, then the surrounding area, and then the station were named after the leader of one of the garrisons, governor Danila Kozlov.
+The Bolshevik authorities celebrated the centenary anniversary of the birth of Leo Tolstoy by renaming the Kozlov Zaseka station to Yasnaya Polyana, which is what it was called until the restoration of the historical name in 2001.
 In addition, work was carried out to return the station and the surrounding area to the appearance they had in 1910.

-As part of the reconstruction, all station buildings and structures were brought to their original state, as far as possible from the point of view of the safe service of current passengers.
-Among them are the station itself and a separate pantry building, a luggage compartment and a shed at the far end of the platform.
-Wooden railings made of solid timber, lighting lanterns and station clocks on the platform have been restored.
-Near the entrance to the museum premises, from the right end of the Kozlov Zasek station, there is a bust of the writer.
+As part of the reconstruction, all station buildings and structures were restored to their original condition, as far as possible from the point of view of safe service for current passengers.
+These include the station itself and a separate pantry building, a luggage compartment and a canopy at the far end of the platform.
+The wooden fences made of solid timber, the lighting lanterns and the station clock on the platform were restored.
+Near the entrance to the museum premises, on the right side of the Kozlova Zaseka station, there is a bust of the writer.

 Inside the station building

-The atmosphere of a typical small station from the beginning of the 20th century has also been restored inside the station building.
-The benches in the waiting room, the frames of the ticket windows and other details of the situation have been brought into line with their appearance more than a century ago.
-This is what the provincial railway stations looked like then, the transport department did not allow any light displays, retail outlets and other extraneous things.
+Inside the station building, the atmosphere of a typical small station from the early 20th century has also been restored.
+The benches in the waiting room, the frames of ticket office windows and other furnishings have been brought into line with their appearance more than a century ago.
+This is exactly what provincial railway stations looked like then; the transport department did not allow any light displays, retail outlets or other extraneous things.

-An antique mirror in a carved frame was placed in the corner of the waiting room.
-According to the description of the caretaker, it is original and stood at this station in those distant times.
-At some distance there is a layout of the Kozlova Zasek station, where it looks completely the same as Lev Nikolaevich saw it.
-It has only two rail lines, there are no poles and wires of railway electrification for electric locomotives.
-On the tracks there are mock-ups of a steam locomotive with old-type cars, which are now preserved only in railway museums of the or type.
+An antique mirror with a carved frame was placed in the corner of the waiting room.
+According to the caretaker's description, it is original and stood at this station in those distant times.
+At a distance there is a model of the Kozlova Zaseka station, where it looks exactly as Lev Nikolaevich saw it.
+There are only two rail lines on it, and there are no poles or railway electrification wires for electric locomotives.
+On the tracks there are models of a steam locomotive with old-type carriages, which are now preserved only in railway museums of the or type.

-The management of Russian Railways, the largest Russian monopoly, organized and paid for not only the restoration of the station.
-The Leo Tolstoy Railway exposition was created, which later became, together with the existing station, a branch of the Yasnaya Polyana Museum-Estate.
-The station museum has only one room of small dimensions; among the exhibits there is no need to look for personal belongings of the great passenger.
-However, historical accuracy in terms of the time of their origin and use is observed.
+The management of Russian Railways, the largest Russian monopolist, organized and paid not only for the restoration of the station.
+The exhibition Leo Tolstoy's Railway was created, which then became, together with the existing station, a branch of the Yasnaya Polyana museum-estate.
+The station museum has only one small room; among the exhibits there is no need to look for the personal belongings of the great passenger.
+However, historical accuracy regarding the time of their origin and use has been maintained.

-The exhibition is nicely graphically framed with large wall paintings and enlarged copies of old photographs.
-The exhibits can be divided into two groups - those related to the functioning of the railway and those that belonged to passengers of the distant past.
-From the working inventory there are old means of communication (telegraph and telephone sets), oilers for lubrication, various lighting lamps for linemen and railway workers.
-Large and small suitcases and suitcases, travel clothes and personal belongings of passengers are widely presented.
+The exhibition is well graphically decorated with large wall drawings and enlarged copies of old photographs.
+The exhibits can be divided into two groups – those related to the functioning of the railway and those that belonged to passengers of the distant past.
+Work equipment includes old communication equipment (telegraph and telephone sets), oil cans for lubrication, and various lighting lanterns for linemen and railway workers.
+Large and small suitcases and traveling bags, travel clothing and personal belongings of passengers are widely represented.

-Concluding a brief overview of the provincial railway station associated with the great writer, we offer you to look at another high-altitude photograph.
-From this perspective, the characteristic differences of the present time are more noticeable - passenger cars of a modern design, long trains of freight gondola cars, which was not the case in the early years of the existence of railways.
-Especially striking are the masts of the electrical network that feeds modern locomotives.
+Concluding our brief overview of the provincial station associated with the great writer, we suggest looking at another high-rise photograph.
+From this angle, the characteristic differences of the present time are more noticeable - passenger cars of a modern design, long trains of freight gondola cars, which did not exist in the first years of the existence of railways.
+Particularly striking are the masts of the electrical network that powers modern locomotives.

-A visit to an exceptionally rare symbiosis of a museum with a functioning railway station is curious even in itself.
-The awareness of the deep connection between the object of visit and the life of a great compatriot greatly increases the value of this short trip.
-When planning to visit Yasnaya Polyana, do not forget to foresee a visit to the Kozlova Zasek station, the distance between them is less than five kilometers.
+A visit to the exceptionally rare symbiosis of a museum with a functioning train station is interesting in itself.
+The awareness of the deep connection of the object of visit with the life of a great compatriot greatly increases the value of this short trip.
+When planning to visit Yasnaya Polyana, do not forget to include a visit to the Kozlova Zaseka station, the distance between them is less than five kilometers.

-For many years we were going to visit Yasnaya Polyana, but still could not get there.
+For many years we had been planning to visit Yasnaya Polyana, but we still couldn’t get there.
 Finally, this year it happened.

-First of all, we stopped at the Kozlova Zasek station.
-It has nothing to do with goats, and got its name from the former governor Daniil Kozlov.
+First of all, we stopped at the Kozlova Zaseka station.
+It has nothing to do with goats, and received its name from the former governor Daniil Kozlov.

 1.